Procession Honors 'Hero' Worcester Police Officer Manny Familia, Who Died Trying To Save Drowning Teen

 WORCESTER (CBS) — Police gathered in Worcester Saturday morning to pay their respects as the body of Officer Enmanuel “Manny” Familia was escorted from UMass Memorial Hospital to the Medical Examiner’s office in Westfield.
 First responders and community members lined the streets in honor of Familia.

-The 38-year-old was trying to save a 14-year-old boy who drowned in Green Hill Pond on Friday afternoon.
-Police rushed to the pond after 911 callers reported three children struggling in the water.READ MORE: Heat Emergency Declared In Boston With 90s In The Forecast
+The 38-year-old was trying to save a 14-year-old Troy Love who drowned in Green Hill Pond on Friday afternoon.
+Police rushed to the pond after 911 callers reported three children struggling in the water.READ MORE: Child Dies After Being Pulled From Lake Gardner In Amesbury

 Flags will be flown at half-staff in the city until further notice.